Thursday, June 05, 2008

 12. Your flickr name. - (I had to use Vixenpath to get a result.)

 "Your journey has molded you for your greater good, and it was exactly what it needed to be.
 Don't think that you've lost time.
 There is no short-cutting to life.
 It took each and every situation you have encountered to bring you to the now.
-And now is right on time."
+And now is right on time."-- Asha Tyson

 We went out to I-Hop for dinner 30 minutes away where they had power and ate a leisurely meal.
 Mom called to say she was okay.
-We played the games on the kids mat with our son.
+We played games on the kid's mat with our son.
 It was a nice divergence from the norm.

 When we got home there was enough light to stuff mice with my son.
 He really likes the stuffing part.
 When the power came back on four hours later, I didn’t rush or hurry to catch up because I wasn’t behind…I was right where I should be.